How To Change Your Privacy Settings for a Safer Online Experience

 Many people enjoy the convenience of using Siri’s functionality, but some people don’t want Siri turned on because they don’t find it useful.

 When you ask Siri a question, you may not get an answer, or you might get an answer about how Siri found an article on the web for you.
-And if you use Siri for voice-activated texting you still need to check for typos because it can end up making no sense at all.
+And if you use Siri for voice-activated texting, you still need to check for typos because it can end up making no sense at all.

 If you would like to disable Siri, it only takes a few steps.